lowRISC/opentitan/hw/ip/adc_ctrl/doc/_index.md

 The controller holds this value until the ADC responds with `adc_i.data_valid` and `adc_i.data`.

 Since there is no request sample signal between the controller and the ADC, the ADC takes a new sample when `adc_o.channel_sel` is changed from 0 to a valid channel.
-To take a new sample then, the controller active sets `adc_o.channel_sel` to 0, before setting it to another valid channel.
+To take a new sample then, the controller actively sets `adc_o.channel_sel` to 0, before setting it to another valid channel.

 {{< wavejson >}}
 {